For the latest general COVID-19 safety update and FAQs - click here.

 For safety reasons, Adelaide Festival Centre does not permit bags larger than A3 and backpacks inside auditorium areas.
 Patrons who must keep their belongings with them for medical reasons will be permitted to admit bags in to the auditorium if they are visually inspected by a front of house officer.

 Before bringing your students to see a show or take part in a workshop, we recommend that you prepare them for their learning experience.
 This may be by running pre-visit activities from the teacher resource kit for the show, or talking them through themes, styles and expectations.

 Students who are prepared for their visit are likely to be more engaged and have a deeper learning experience.

-Adelaide Festival Centre is a professional working arts complex with four theatres, including Her Majesty’s Theatre on Grote Street, and a variety of exhibition spaces.
-On arrival for a performance you will be greeted by Front of House staff or an Education Manager and escorted to your seats in the theatre or workshop venue/s.
+Adelaide Festival Centre is a professional working arts complex with four theatres and a variety of exhibition spaces.
+On arrival for a performance you will be greeted by Front of House staff or the Education Officer and escorted to your seats in the theatre or workshop venue(s).

 Whilst in the auditorium, students are expected to comply with behaviour appropriate for a live performance.

 - Refrain from taking notes until during interval or after the show

 - Only drink water in the theatres and workshop spaces